cosc2336-ds-alg/assg01-solution/README.md

 ## Task 3: Implement 'differenceOfValues()` Function

-Make sure you do your prerequisite steps first, such as creating the issue for this task, and making sure the previous issue and pull request are closed before starting this task.
+Make sure you do your prerequisite steps first, such as creating the issue for this task.
 Then uncomment the tests for this function, and get your project back to a compilable and runable state before proceeding.

 If you look closely at the definition of the standard deviation, we can break it up into several steps.
 First of all, the standard deviation is calculated by taking the difference of each value with the mean.
 Then all of the differences are squared.
 The standard deviation is actually the mean of these squared differences, e.g. if we calculate the square of the difference of each value with the mean, then take the average of these squared differences, then we have the standard deviation (after we take a final square root of this calculation).

 So to calculate the standard deviation, we want to reuse the `calculateMean()` function, and we want to create some other smaller functions we can use in that calculation and potentially reuse in other ways.

 The `differenceOfValues()` function works a bit differently from the previous two.
 We need to pass in an array of `double` values (and the array size) as before.
 But you will pass in a third parameter of type `double`.
 This value is the value you are to subtract from each of the values in the array passed as the second parameter.

 **NOTE**: This time the array of values cannot be a `const` parameter.
 Do you understand why not?

 This function is a `void` function this time, which is different as well.
 You will be calculating the difference of each value, and storing the result back in the array passed in as a parameters.
 As you should have learned/reviewed from this units materials, arrays are passed in by reference implicitly.
 So if you modify the values of the array to contain the calculated differences, the results of this calculation will be returned back to the caller of your function.

 When you are satisfied your function is working, the project still compiles, and you can run and pass the tests, perform the usual to create and push a commit to the `Feedback` pull request.

 ## Task 4: Implement 'squareOfValues()' Function